MeguiP/Arduino-Code-Week/README.md

 # Arduino-Code-Week
 Arduino coding for a school project.
-(Self- sustainable floating house )
+(Self-sustainable floating house )